LHMak/multinational-retail-data-centralisation75/README.md

     ![TEMPLATE_x_api_key](https://github.com/LHMak/multinational-retail-data-centralisation75/assets/147920042/e8a3db13-eacc-4b07-bc30-eb435da59b0a)

-- **[TODO] add imported Python libraries and modules**
+- You will require the following Python modules and libraries:
+  - YAML
+  - SQLAlchemy
+  - pandas
+  - Tabula
+  - Requests
+  - boto3
+  - OS
+  - re
+  - NumPy

-Once these prerequisites are satisfied, just run main.py.
-Once this script has terminated, the PostgreSQL database will hold the following tables: dim_card_details, dim_date_times, dim_products, dim_store_details, dim_users and orders_table.
+Once these prerequisites are satisfied, just run main.py and when the script has terminated, your local database should hold the following tables: dim_card_details, dim_date_times, dim_products, dim_store_details, dim_users and orders_table.

 ## Project write-up
 In this section, I explain how I completed this project, the methods and software I used and challenges I faced.